 If that's not fast enough, try asking customer service or a manager whether there's any way to free up some of those funds.
 That is most likely to work if you're an established customer with no history of bad checks in the account.

 Dangers of "Cleared" Checks

-One common scam involves paying somebody with a check (especially a fake cashier's check or money order) and asking the victim to send back the overpayment amount or forward the money to a “shipper.”
-The victim sends money that doesn’t exist, and eventually, the bank finds out the check was bad.
+One common scam involves paying somebody with a check (especially a fake cashier's check or money order), but paying too much.
+Next, the con artist asks the victim to return the overpayment amount or forward the money to a “shipper” or another associate.
+The victim sends money that doesn’t exist, and eventually, the bank discovers that the check was bad.
 Unfortunately, banks don’t protect consumers in this situation—the victim is responsible for any losses and will need to repay the bank.